wp-plugins/kino-rating/readme.txt

 1. Settings page images rated

 == Changelog ==

+= 1.1.1 =
+* The output of images is remade, now they are output not only to Single and Page, but also on other pages.
+* Added possibility of use of several ratings in one record.

 = 1.1.0 =
 * The button in the visual editor is added